chenlh96/Momentum-strategy-based-on-L_1-filter/README.md

 ## Todo list

-1. fix bugs in decting trend (slope as trend, not prediction price)
-2. reduce volatility, by clustering some of the data?
-3. new data?
-4. equation in the email
+2. the equation in email, exactly the same as the backtest problem I seek help from jiayang
+3. How to use it to detect the momentem in 1 min data

 ## Reference